CarbonComputers/Cybert/README.md

 Depending on the version you choose, the kit may include:
 - Enclosure (case)
-- Compatible display mount or instructions for supported display
+- Compatible display mount and instructions for supported display
-- Internal wiring / connectors
+- Internal wiring/connectors
 - USB port layout & headers
-- Battery compartment or wiring for battery connection
+- Battery compartment and wiring for battery connection
-- PCB / carrier board for CM5 (if included in the kit)
+- PCB / carrier board for CM5

 > ⚠️ Note: If you purchase the *barebones* variant — the CM5 board, storage media, and optional cooler are **not included** and must be provided separately by the user.